 - ABS system not working: If the ABS system is not functioning at all, it may be due to a faulty ABS sensor.
 Without the sensor’s input, the ABS system cannot function properly.

-If you notice any of these signs, it’s important to have the ABS system diagnosed and repaired as soon as possible.
+If you notice any of these signs, it’s important to have the anti-lock braking system diagnosed and repaired as soon as possible.
 Ignoring a faulty ABS sensor can compromise the vehicle’s safety and lead to more significant and expensive repairs down the road.
 Testing ABS sensors can help diagnose issues and ensure the system functions properly, keeping you safe on the road.

 Common ABS Sensor Failure Causes